Chart Color Schemes

 Infrastructure

-O'Halloran Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+O'Halloran Hill has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely to impact the area.
-Key projects are: Happy Valley Reservoir Reserve Access Project, Zero Cost Energy Future - Happy Valley Reservoir Solar Project, Happy Valley Drive Intersections Planning Study, and Southern Expressway Duplication.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 6 projects that are likely to impact the area.
+Notable projects include the Happy Valley Reservoir Reserve Access Project, Zero Cost Energy Future - Happy Valley Reservoir Solar Project, Happy Valley Drive Intersections Planning Study, and Southern Expressway Duplication.
+The following list details those projects that are most relevant.

 Professional plan users can use the search below to filter and access additional projects.